-Or If they were to call to tea today those elegant ladies and gentlemen would find little had changed.
+Or if they were to call to tea today those elegant ladies and gentlemen would find little had changed.
 They’d discover tea parties being served as in the past, only we have the beautiful 120 year old St Vincent's Church where we serve the High Teas now.

 An event in St Vincent’s is an ideal way to enjoy the spectacular park-like setting of the grounds.
-Our Chef, William brings his own flare, preparing a selection of delicate sandwiches, freshly made scones, cakes and new savory delicacies, served on pretty tiered stands.
+Our Chef, William brings his own flare, preparing a selection of delicate sandwiches, freshly made scones, cakes and new savory delicacies, served on pretty tiered stands, all made from scratch.
 Guests are waited on by hostess Bianca, just as they would have been by the huge house staff who served Oruawharo’s first visitors.
 After indulging in the High Tea and the wide array of fine teas and local coffee, wander through the vibrant gardens and get a guide tour through the Homestead by owners Rob and Erica.

 As you enjoy your visit, know that your patronage contribute towards the restoration of this Category 1 Historic Hawke’s Bay property and we thank you for sharing our passion for this magical property.

-Menu for a High Tea
+High Tea Days

 • Tea/Coffee + scones, jam & cream + sandwiches + savories + sweets